pulumi/docs/content/docs/guides/testing/_index.md

 [Policy as Code]({{< relref "../crossguard" >}}) (also known as "CrossGuard") is Pulumi's offering to set guardrails and enforce compliance for cloud resources.
 In addition to authoring company-wide policies, CrossGuard enables another type of infrastructure testing.

 Policy-based tests run inside the Pulumi CLI before and after infrastructure provisioning.
 In contrast to "black-box" integration testing, policy rules have access to all input and output values of all cloud resources in the stack.
-As opposed to unit testing, policy rules can evaluate real values returned from the cloud provider instead of test doubles.
+As opposed to unit testing, policy rules can evaluate real values returned from the cloud provider instead of the mocked ones.

 Policy-based tests run against an ephemeral cloud environment, so the considerations of speed and cost still apply.